Watering

 Fine roots too damaged to pull up available moisture

 Haworthia's root system is fine and easily damaged by a prior soggy spell, and a plant recovering from that kind of root stress can't pull up water even from moist soil.
-Gently tug on the base of an outer leaf; if it detaches with almost no resistance, the roots are likely the actual problem rather than the watering schedule.
+Gently tug on the base of an outer leaf; if it detaches with almost no resistance, the roots are likely the actual problem rather than the watering schedule itself.

-Very rootbound conditions
+Very rootbound conditions in a small nursery pot

 Haworthias are commonly sold and kept in small, shallow pots to begin with, so this genus reaches the point of having too little soil volume to buffer between waterings sooner than many other succulents — a Haworthia can go from comfortable to wrinkling within a single missed watering once it has filled out a small nursery pot with roots.